List of S Idioms:

 - I love this bus line because it’s always on schedule.

 - It’s embarrassing — I don’t think any of our conferences have ever been on schedule.

 in the (grand / overall / larger) scheme of things: looking at the situation in a broader or more general way.

 - Although you didn’t get the grade you wanted in physics, in the grand scheme of things you had a great semester.

-- In the overall scheme of things one weekend with your grandma is not going to ruin your summer holiday.
+- In the overall scheme of things, staying for one weekend with your grandma is not going to ruin your summer holiday.

 have something down to a science: to be able to complete a process easily and effortlessly.

 - My assistant has the production of our monthly newsletter down to a science and can complete it in just two days.